 In Heaven's Lost Property Mikako is asked during a game quiz what she would do if she saw litter on the street.
 Her answer?
 Kill everyone.

-Although not exactly involving intentional murder, in Team Four Star's Dragon Ball Z Abridged, Piccolo can be heard to say "Once again, wanton violence has solved all my problems with absolutely no negative repercussions."
+Although not exactly involving intentional murder, in Dragon Ball Z Abridged, Piccolo can be heard to say "Once again, wanton violence has solved all my problems with absolutely no negative repercussions."
 Cut to a news report on how the effects of Piccolo blowing up the moon will kill millions.

 In Berserk Abridged, this is Corkus's suggestion to every single problem, as well as his favorite hobby.